PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 }
 ```

-Both are dealing with asynchronous operations but the generator function implementation looks like synchronous code!
+Both are dealing with asynchronous operations but the Generator Function implementation looks like synchronous code!

 To take it a step further, let's say that the asynchronous operation was requesting a resource.